tnn1t1s/ripgrep/README.md

 ## The Challenge

 This project targets a deceptively simple goal: **improve ripgrep performance by 100ms per query**.
-The impact is anything but simple—with an estimated 1.4-3.5 billion weekly queries across AI coding assistants globally, this translates to **780,000-1,400,000 hours of annual developer productivity savings**.
+The impact is anything but simple—with an estimated 1.4-3.5 billion weekly queries across AI coding assistants globally, this translates to **780,000-1,400,000 hours of annual AI agent compute time savings**.

-That's equivalent to 390-700 full-time developer years returned to the global software engineering community.
+That's equivalent to 390-700 full-time AI agent years of compute time returned to the global AI assistant ecosystem.

 ## My Experience: From Single Agent to Multi-Agent Coordination